lovcodvn/ml2_CIFAR-10/README.md

 ## Further improvements
 - Experimenting with other deep model architectures (e.g. VGG-16)
-- Please note that in this project, I did not finetun hyper-parameters.
+- Please note that in this project, I did not finetune hyper-parameters.
 Rather, the hyper-parameters are fixed in advance as a way to make the task more challenging for me.
 Thus, parameters fine-tuning will be highly likely to improve my model's performance.